bcgov/aries-vcr-issuer-controller/README.md

 3. (There are 3 steps) (depending on your agent startup parameters) Accept this invitation through your agent `/connections/<conn_id>/accept-invitation`

-4. (There are 4 steps) VCerify your connection status
+4. (There are 4 steps) Verify your connection status

 To test this process on your local installation, use the following startup command: